anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Set Default SharePoint Site Group
 ----------------------------------

-Configure default groups for a site.
+Configure default groups for a site with the help of Microsoft Flow.
 It is alternative of the permsetup.aspx page in SharePoint UI.

 .. rubric:: Input Parameters